hannesvdvreken/php-oauth/README.md

 ```

 The internal Guzzle Client will be called with the right token in the header or GET parameter.
-All you need to do is load it with the correct credentials or tokens from your persistance layer.
+All you need to do is load the service class with the correct credentials or tokens from your persistance layer or session.

-## Laravel4
+## Laravel 4
-If you're using Laravel 4, feel free to register the contained Service Provider (`OAuth\Support\ServiceProvider`).
+If you're using Laravel 4, feel free to register the contained service provider (`OAuth\Support\ServiceProvider`).
-It registers the `OAuth` class alias to use the following syntax to get a configured service class:
+It registers the `OAuth` class alias for the facade to use the following syntax to get a fully configured service class:

 ```php
 $twitter = OAuth::consumer('twitter');
 ```

-To publish a config file in `app/config/packages` just use the artisan command:
+To create an empty config file in `app/config/packages` just use the artisan command:

 ```bash
 php artisan config:publish hannesvdvreken/php-oauth